Set up SSO across your apps

 How it works

-Your app can manage user sessions based on the local session created by the application, and the IDP session created by Transmit.
-When possible, users are granted access to the app without re-authentication based on an existing access token (if valid), or by obtaining a new access token using a valid refresh token.
-If no valid refresh token exists (or access tokens can no longer be refreshed since the IDP session has expired), your app will need to authenticate the user.
-See Session Management.
+Your app can manage user sessions based on the local session created by the application, and the IDP session created by Mosaic.
+When possible, users are granted access to the app without re-authentication based on an existing access token (if valid).
+If the access token has expired, your app will need to authenticate the user.

 By layering session management with silent authentication, your app can re-authenticate the user without any user interaction based on a valid IDP session.
+See Session management for details.
 Since an IDP session is shared across apps in the tenant, the session may have been created in the context of a different app, which provides the SSO login experience.

 Here's an example of login logic that supports this, which begins with checking the local application session: